christian-skjetne/GenericANN/README.md

 # GenericANN
 Pure JAVA artificial neural network implementation.
-This program is not very well optimized at its current state, but it should be enough to create and train some simple networks.
+This program is not very well optimized in its current state, but it should be enough to create and train some simple networks.

 ## Usage